Here we provide basic information on the UK tax system and how to deal with HM Revenue & Customs (HMRC).

 For information on the scope of the help that you can expect to find in this section, please see About Us.

 Why do I need to understand the UK tax system?

-Understanding the UK tax system will help you to check that you are paying the right amount of tax.
-You should not assume that the tax authorities – HMRC – will do this for you.
+You have a general legal obligation to ensure that you are paying the right amount of tax.
+Understanding the UK tax system will help you to check that.
+You should not assume that your employer or the tax authorities – HMRC – will do this for you.